 Exploration Starts Here

 Welcome to a place where students explore the world and express themselves through media, technology, art, and design.
-The Magnet School of Multimedia Arts & Design offers a hands-on, technology-infused curriculum for tomorrow’s inventors, designers, engineers and artists—or any child who loves to create and learn.
+The Magnet School of Multimedia Arts & Design offers a hands-on, technology-infused curriculum for tomorrow’s inventors, designers, engineers and artists—or any child who loves to create and learn from 3-K to 5th grade.

-From our 3D printing lab to our “green screen” media creation space, we provide a unique set of tools and technologies for students to explore.
+From our 3D printing labs to our “green screen” media creation space, we provide a unique set of tools and technologies for students to explore.
 Our students use these resources to:

 - Investigate grade-level curriculum through Project-Based Learning (PBL), a student-led, inquiry-based approach to teaching and learning.